Generic Name: daptomycin

-Cubicin 6 mg/kg should be administered intravenously in 0.9% sodium chloride injection once every 24 hours for 2 to 6 weeks.
+Administer Cubicin RF 6 mg/kg to adult patients intravenously once every 24 hours for 2 to 6 weeks.
 There are limited safety data for the use of Cubicin for more than 28 days of therapy.
-In the Phase 3 trial, there were a total of 14 patients who were treated with Cubicin for more than 28 days.
+In the Phase 3 trial, there were a total of 14 adult patients who were treated with Cubicin for more than 28 days.

 No dosage adjustment is required in adult patients with creatinine clearance (CLCR) greater than or equal to 30 mL/min.
-The recommended dosage regimen for patients with creatinine clearance (CLCR) less than 30 mL/min, including patients on hemodialysis or continuous ambulatory peritoneal dialysis (CAPD), is 4 mg/kg (cSSSI) or 6 mg/kg (S. aureus bloodstream infections) once every 48 hours (Table 1).
-When possible, Cubicin should be administered following the completion of hemodialysis on hemodialysis days [see Warnings and Precautions (5.2, 5.8), Use in Specific Populations (8.6), and Clinical Pharmacology (12.3)].
+The recommended dosage regimen for Cubicin RF in adult patients with CLCR less than 30 mL/min, including adult patients on hemodialysis or continuous ambulatory peritoneal dialysis (CAPD), is 4 mg/kg (cSSSI) or 6 mg/kg (S. aureus bloodstream infections) once every 48 hours (Table 2).
+When possible, Cubicin RF should be administered following the completion of hemodialysis on hemodialysis days [see Warnings and Precautions (5.2, 5.8), Use in Specific Populations (8.6), and Clinical Pharmacology (12.3)].

 |cSSSI||S. aureus Bloodstream Infections|